Google Pixel vs iPhone Unique Features — 2024/2025

 - Wireless charging — They all have it these days.

-- Swiping interface — it seems very similar between the phones.
+- Swiping interface — it seems very similar between the phones, and after a week or so of adjustment, is basically the same.

 - Video broadcasting: The iPhone does it via AirPlay, and Android phones do it via the “Cast” feature.
 TVs seem to support both these days without needing extra devices.